 A good security culture is built on a solid foundation.
 That foundation is a security compliance framework, like SOC 2, ISO 27001, or any industry-specific standard that may apply.
 Even voluntary frameworks, such as NIST CSF 2.0, provide a baseline security culture that further protects organizations from breaches caused by employees.

-By complying with a security framework, your business will have guidelines to outline the best practices and behavior of the team.
+By complying with a security framework and implementing compliance tools, your business will have guidelines and resources to outline the best practices and behavior of the team.

 But what are some of the most important ways MSPs can build a culture of security with clients?